 - Input Data

 The first step, Input Data, has two tabs; ONE BY ONE and BULK ADD.
 They offer two different way of manually adding presentations to the session:

 You can add one presentation at a time by entering the presenter's email and the presentation's duration in minutes.
 You may also enter the name of the presenter and the title of the presentation.
 If you don't enter a name or presentation title, the presenter will be asked to provide these details when they log in.

 Hint: Use keyboard shortcuts for faster data entry

 The TAB key will jump to the next input field and the ENTER key will submit the row (add a Presenter).

-Adding presenters to a session does not trigger any emails to be sent from the system.
-Presenters are merely "scheduled"/"planned".
+Adding presentations to a session does not trigger any email invitations to be sent from the system.
+That happens in the last part; "Send email invitations".